The divide-and-conquer sequential Monte Carlo algorithm: theoretical properties and limit theorems: Introduction

 \subsection{Relation to the literature and contributions}

 The most relevant publication is~\cite{lindsten2017divide} where the DaC-SMC algorithm was introduced, various variants were considered, several numerical examples were given, and it was shown that some forms of DaC-SMC estimators for the normalized targets are consistent and those for the normalizing constants are unbiased (cf.\ Section~\ref{sec:probdef} for definitions the `unnormalized targets', `normalized targets', and `normalizing constants').
-Both in the original paper~\cite{lindsten2017divide} and also in later work~\cite{ding2018}, the algorithm was found to have good empirical properties.
+Both in the original paper~\cite{lindsten2017divide} and also in later work, e.g.~\cite{ding2019,Corneflos2021}, the algorithm was found to have good empirical properties.
 Applications of the product-form estimators it builds on can be found peppered throughout the Monte Carlo literature~\cite{Tran2013,lindsten2017divide,Aitchison2019,Schmon2021,Kuntz2021}, almost always unnamed and specialized to particular contexts.
 Their theoretical properties, at least in any generality, were seemingly only studied recently in~\cite{Kuntz2021} which established their consistency, unbiasedness, asymptotically normality, and statistical efficiency, examined their computational efficiency, and considered several variants and extensions.
+Here, we extend these theoretical properties to DaC-SMC in much the same way that the properties of basic importance sampling were extended to standard SMC over the course of a series of papers~(e.g.~\cite{DelMoral1996,DelMoral1998,DelMoral1999,Crisan2002,Chopin2004,Kunsch2005,Crisan1997}).